Transportation in Sugar Land, Texas

-Transportation in Sugar Land, Texas includes multiple highways and an airport.
-There is no mass transit system, but it has been a possible candidate for expansion of Houston's METRORail system by means of a planned commuter rail.
+Transportation in Sugar Land, Texas includes multiple highways,public transportation, and an airport.
+It has been a possible candidate for expansion of Houston's METRORail system by means of a planned commuter rail.
 Since many of Sugar Land's residents work in Houston, thus creating routine rush hour traffic along the city's main thoroughfare, Interstate 69/U.S. Highway 59, there has been large support in the area for such a project (However, the city is not within Metro's service area).